benbalter/benbalter.github.com/_posts/2015-12-07-how-to-derail-any-meeting.md

 description:
 ---

 A few weeks ago, the Office of Strategic Services "[Simple Sabotage Field Manual](https://www.gutenberg.org/ebooks/26184)" made its way around the internets.
-The book, published in 1944 by the predecessor to the CIA had such headings as "Encouraging Destructiveness", but it was the section on "General Interference with Organizations and Production" that caught my eye, not because I intent to sabotage any organizations in the near future, but because I see so many unintentionally doing to their own organization exactly what the OSS described some 70 years ago.
+The book, published in 1944 by the predecessor to the CIA had such headings as "*Encouraging Destructiveness*", but it was the section on "*General Interference with Organizations and Production*" that caught my eye, not because I intent to sabotage any organizations in the near future, but because I see so many modern knowledge workers unintentionally doing to their own organization exactly what the OSS described some 70 years ago.
 Here are a few of my favorite[^disclaimer] from the list:

 > * **Insist on doing everything through "channels."** Never permit short-cuts to be taken in order to expedite decisions.
 > * **Haggle over precise wordings** of communications, minutes, resolutions.